 - Watch out for broken glass: Careless tailgaters may toss their empty beer bottles onto the ground, often shattering them in the process.
 The last thing you want is to puncture a tire by driving over that broken glass.
 Be careful while driving through the parking lot, so you don’t end up with shards of glass in your tires.

-- Get an auto tune-up: This one doesn’t strictly apply to tailgating, but fall is the perfect time to stop by an auto repair shop for a maintenance check!
+- Get an auto tune-up: This one doesn’t strictly apply to tailgating, but fall is the perfect time to stop by an truck repair shop for a maintenance check!
 At Rivergate Muffler & Auto Repair, we can do everything from checking your AC to aligning your tires.
 Give us a call today to see what we can do for you.

 If you follow all of these tips for getting your car ready for tailgating in Madison, TN, then you can rest easy knowing your vehicle is set for kickoff!